 Bo Sacks has been a successful figure in the publishing industry since 1970.
 With a background in print publications, running his own weekly in New York City, Sacks is also one of the founders of High Times Magazine.
 He has worked for major publications and media companies such McCall’s, Time Inc, New York Times Magazine Group, CMP, International Paper, Ziff-Davis, and Bill Communications.

 Sacks is now a well-respected media consultant with his own firm, Precision Media Group.
 He also publishes the longest running e-newsletter in the entire world, “Heard on the Web: Media Intelligence,” which reaches more than 16,000 media industry leaders daily.

 Sacks recently spoke to use about the future of online advertising.
 One of the keys?
 Trust.

 Online Trust and Credibility: The Key to Online Success

 With the proliferation of websites on the Internet, how does a fledging media company succeed, especially in the realm of online advertising?
-Today, online advertising has a number of challenges.
+Today, online and mobile advertising has a number of challenges.
 One of them is fraud, which potentially loses billions of dollars for companies each year.